They say…

 The palate is surprisingly light hearted, with moist fruit cake, Demerara sugar, a blast of dry coffee and spicy ginger and cinnamon notes.
 A dry leafy finish has a hint of roast, leaving the impression of a full-bodied but very drinkable beer.

-The brewery’s other is an award-winning revivalist India Pale Ale, with a golden colour, robust gravity and generous use of hops recalling the late 18th century founders of the style.
+The brewery’s other bottled beer is an award-winning revivalist India Pale Ale, with a golden colour, robust gravity and generous use of hops recalling the late 18th century founders of the style.
 East Kent Goldings and Pioneer do the honours, with a dash of Organic Fuggles for aroma in more recent brews and a grist of pure Maris Otter with a dash of maize.

 My bottled poured a lightly cloudy yellow gold, with a fine bubbly white head.
 Oddly, the perfumed hoppy aroma turned out to have something of a Germanic character, with honeyed and vanilla notes.

-A crisp but quite soft, full and sweet palate is quick to turn hoppy, with resins, pepper, hints of pineapple and a slightly soapy note that isn’t at all unpleasant.
+A crisp but quite soft, full and sweet palate is quick to turn hoppy, with resins, pepper, hints of and a slightly soapy note that isn’t at all unpleasant.

 Hops persist in the finish which is peppery and twiggy, but again with that sweetish malt to soften things out.
 A little more sweetness would have been cloying, but instead the beer manages a perfect balance with vivid flavours.